ChanellR/YoRHa/README.md

 # YoRHa

+I want YoRHa to someday look the the GUI for NieR: Automata, I love that game.
+I have a long way to go.
+Here is a copilot README:

 YoRHa is a simple operating system kernel written in C and assembly.
 It is designed as an educational project to explore low-level system programming concepts, including memory management, interrupt handling, and file systems.

 ## Features